Support our Nashenden appeal

 Ponds have been shown to be crucial in helping turtle doves to breed, so installing these new ponds, as well as an increase in arable weeds will create the conditions for them to do so.

 Sadly it has also seen a dramatic decline in numbers, and is on the red list meaning it is of the highest conservation priority.
-As a ground nesting bird it is easily disturbed from breeding, and requires the right level of vegetation.
+As a ground nesting bird it is easily disturbed from breeding, and requires a certain level of vegetation.

 By increasing the right level of vegetation through conservation grazing, while also reducing disturbances, we can help the skylarks to breed at Nashenden.